 Maddin cures this by sickening still further; he uses melted copper nitrate for booster shots administered by Dr. Caligari.
-He pays a visit to one of his favorite old Boards of Canada-produced pock-marked classroom instructional 16mm film; he has a dream that John Berryman was right.... there, in the fluoride, crossing the racing lines and looking both ways before learning how to take a bath.
-The bath.
+He pays a visit to one of his favorite old Boards of Canada-produced pock-marked classroom instructional 16mm films; he has a dream that John Berryman was right.... there, in the fluoride, crossing the racing lines and looking both ways before learning how to take a bath.
 Here come mothers or actresses paid to wear motherly clothes, scrubbing us so thoroughly we can feel Liv Ullman's breathing on the screen of our thin skin.
 But in our shame we then notice the horrified rubes peeping through the sideshow curtains at our Oedipal naked soapy infant nakedness!

 A mere dissolve later and we're an old man doomed to die in an abyss of black tail leader.
+Mama, if we hadn't flinched at their rube-y gawking, would we still be young?

 |Margot (Clara Furey) of the Ridden Red Wolves|